The question “can dogs eat tuna fish” doesn’t have as simple an answer as we might hope.

-Can dogs have tuna?
+Can dogs have tuna fish?
 Does it matter whether it is fresh or from a can?

 Tuna is becoming a controversial protein source for dogs and cats because of where this large fish sits in the ocean food chain.
 These days, the sea is polluted with mercury, a heavy metal.